-Each year the graduate students of the Linguistics Department of the University of Maryland organize a two-day workshop, Mayfest, focusing on a different aspect of language.
+Each year the graduate students of the Linguistics Department of the University of Maryland organize a two-day workshop, Mayfest, focusing on a different aspect of language and linguistic theory.
 Mayfest brings together 8-12 leading researchers to present their work in relation to the theme, leaving ample time for active discussion.
 It is typically held in the first week of May, Friday-Saturday.

 - 2013, Linguistically Predictable: When, How, and Why Do We Predict in Language?